Do YOU Need a Universal Studios Japan Express Pass?

 This one is pretty obvious, but if you have more time in the park your need for an Express Pass diminishes as you won’t be rushing to try and do everything in a short period.

-Or there is also a 1.5 day pass which costs AU$148.19 that might offer a happy compromise.
-With this you can go in the park at 3pm the first day and stay until closing (riding lots of the smaller rides with shorter queues and having a wander about), and then have a full day in the park the next day where you arrive early and hit Super Nintendo World™
+With this pass you can go in the park at 3 pm the first day and stay until closing (riding lots of the smaller rides with shorter queues and having a wander about), and then have a full day in the park the next day where you arrive early and hit Super Nintendo World™.

-8. Are You Over 6ft 4?
+9. Are You Over 6ft 4?

 While you might be used to having minimum height requirements, USJ also has a maximum height requirement on two rides -The Flying Dinosaur and Flight of the Hippogriff™.